Functional L-Optimality Subsampling for Massive Data: Simulation Studies

-\figref{f11} (a)-(l) show the mean of IMSE under full data size $10^5$, $10^6$ and $5\times 10^6$, respectively.
-From these figures, it is obvious that the IMSEs for both methods decrease as the subsample increases, and the Lopt method outperforms the Unif method for all scenarios and full data size.
-When the full data size is fixed, from the IMSE plots under Scenario I, II and IV, the more imbalanced the data, the greater the advantage of Lopt method over Unif method.
-When the proportion of 1’s in the responses reaches 4.33\% ($a_{ij}\overset{iid}\sim N(-6,15)$) or even 1.34\% ($a_{ij}\overset{iid}\sim N(-8,15)$), our method still can outperform the Unif method, which can be seen form \figref{rare}.
-However, it should be pointed that when the data is extremely rare data (e.g. 0.02\% of 1's in the responses, that is, $a_{ij}\overset{iid}\sim N(-15,15)$), our method does not work well，nor do Unif method and the method using full data.
-And the simulation results about the extreme data are not presented in this paper.
-From \figref{f11} (b), \figref{f11} (f) and \figref{f11} (j), we can see that the Lopt method always dominates the Unif method when the generated data set is not uniform.
+\figref{f11} displays the mean of IMSEs when the full data size is $10^5$, $10^6$ and $5\times 10^6$. \figref{f11} shows that the functional L-optimality subsampling method outperforms the uniform subsampling approach for all scenarios and all full data sizes.
+The IMSEs for both subsampling methods decrease as the subsample increases.
+When the full data size is fixed, the more imbalanced the data, the greater the advantage of the functional L-optimality subsampling method over the uniform subsampling approach. \figref{rare} shows that our method can still outperform the uniform subsampling approach when the proportion of 1’s in the responses reaches 4.33\% ($a_{ij}\overset{iid}\sim N(-6,15)$) or even 1.34\% ($a_{ij}\overset{iid}\sim N(-8,15)$).
+On the other hand, when the data is extremely rare data (e.g. 0.02\% of 1's in the responses, that is, $a_{ij}\overset{iid}\sim N(-15,15)$), neither subsampling methods or the method using the full data work well.
+In Scenario II when the variation among functional predictor is larger, \figref{f11} (b), (f) and (j) show that the functional L-optimality subsampling method also dominates the uniform subsampling approach.

-To show the performance of these two methods on the classification, we present the plots of proportions of correct classifications (PCC) on the responses in \figref{f12}, and the PCC is defined as :
+To compare the performance of the two subsampling methods on the classification accuracy, \figref{f12} displays proportions of correct classifications (PCC), which is defined as:

-As shown in these three figures, the Lopt performs better than Unif method in all scenarios.
-And for Scenario II, although the two methods do not perform well, Lopt is still slightly better than Unif.
-Under Scenario II, the performance using full data is also not good, which is not presented in these figures.
+\figref{f12} shows that the functional L-optimality subsampling method performs better than the uniform subsampling approach in all four scenarios.
+For Scenario II, although the two methods do not perform well, the functional L-optimality subsampling method is still slightly better than the uniform subsampling approach.
+We also find that the performance using the full data is not good either under Scenario II.

-As mentioned above, regardless of whether the generated functional covariates are uniform or the responses are imbalanced, our proposed Lopt method is better than the Unif method.
+In summary, regardless of whether the variation among the generated functional predictors is large or the responses are imbalanced, our proposed functional L-optimality subsampling method is better than the uniform subsampling approach.